Enter-tainer/typstyle/docs/limitations.md

 `a
     b`
 ```

+### Nodes with `#` in Math Mode

-### When a child contains # in math mode, gives up formatting the whole node.
+If a child node contains `#` in math mode, typstyle will skip formatting the entire node.

-Why: hash can appear anywhere, we cannot handle it very well.
+Why: Hashes can appear anywhere, and handling them accurately is challenging.

 ```typst
 $f(a+b, size: #1em)$
 ```

-### Args in math mode.
+### Args in Math Mode

-Why: it works very different. like 2d args, trailing commas
+Why: Arguments in math mode behave differently, such as 2D arguments and trailing commas.

 ```typst
 $mat(a,,;,b,;,,c)$
 ```

-## Special
+## Special Cases

 ### Table

-Typstyle currently tries to format tables into a rectangular shape.
-However, it only do such formatting when the table is simple enough.
-Namely:
+Typstyle attempts to format tables into a rectangular shape, but only when the table is simple enough.
+A table is considered "simple" if it meets the following conditions:

-1. no comments
+1. No comments.
-2. no spread args
+2. No spread args.
-3. no named args, or named args appears before all pos args
+3. No named args, or named args appears before all pos args.
-4. no `table/grid.vline/hline/cell`
+4. No `table/grid.vline/hline/cell`.
-5. `columns` is int or array
+5. `columns` is int or array.